 Addison is a tiny village located in the state of Michigan.
 With a population of 587 people and just one neighborhood, Addison is the 548th largest community in Michigan.
-Addison has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Addison was built prior to World War II, making it one of the older and more historic villages in the country.

 Because occupations involving physical labor dominate the local economy, Addison is generally considered to be a blue-collar town.
 36.84% of the Addison workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Addison is a village of professionals, service providers, and construction workers and builders.
 There are especially a lot of people living in Addison who work in healthcare (17.81%), management occupations (8.50%), and food service (6.48%).